 Create Environment Variable for the API-Key

 To run the application, add the API Key as an environment variable.
 For PowerShell, use the following command.
+Environment variables are a key component when getting started with the API.

 $Env: OPENAI_API_KEY = “Key-Details”